amplify-edge/cdc-spec/README.md

 ## 3 Materialised Views (read only)

-This system listens to the subsystem's data change feed and updates its Materialised Views.
+This system listens to the data Soures and updates the Materialised Views.

 Example Materialised View is: